WinVector/Examples/linear_regression_w_zeros/lm2d_adjust.md

-For our original problem—post-hoc adjustments of an already established modeling procedure—a GAM adjustment seems to be the best way to adapt our modeling to higher-than-anticipated saturation frequency; however, Tobit adjustment is competitive.
+For our original problem—post-hoc adjustments of an already established modeling procedure—a GAM adjustment seems to be the best way to adapt our modeling to higher-than-anticipated saturation frequency.
+However, Tobit adjustment is competitive.
 If you have the opportunity to design the modeling procedure *de novo*, GAM may not be the best option; though I admit, I didn’t spend any time trying to tune the model.
-If the process you are modeling is well-approximated as linear in its inputs in the non-saturated region, then a thresholded Tobit model appears to be a good choice.
+If the process you are modeling is well-approximated as linear in the non-saturated region, then a thresholded Tobit model appears to be a good choice.

+Obviously, to fit a full model (or even an adjustment), one can try many more methods: Poisson regression, trees, MARS, boosting, random forest, and so on.
+A typical task for the data scientist is to try many plausible methods on the client’s data and pick the one that appears to be the best practical trade-off for the given client.

 [^1]: Statisticians generally use the word “censored” when talking about
     processes that threshold out to a minimum or maximum value (or